-- successful and timely completion of preclinical and clinical development of current and any future product candidates; - timely receipt of marketing approvals from applicable regulatory authorities for current and any future product candidates for which we successfully complete clinical development; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - developing an efficient and scalable manufacturing process for current and any future product candidates, including establishing and maintaining commercially viable supply and manufacturing relationships with third parties to obtain finished products that are appropriately packaged for sale; - successful launch of commercial sales following any marketing approval, including the development of a commercial infrastructure, whether in-house or with one or more partners or collaborators; - a continued acceptable safety profile following any marketing approval; - commercial acceptance of current and any future product candidates as viable treatment options by patients, the medical community, and third-party payors; - addressing any competing technological and market developments; - identifying, assessing, acquiring, and developing new product candidates; - obtaining and maintaining patent protection, regulatory exclusivity, and other intellectual property-related protection, both in the United States and internationally; - enforcing and defending our rights in our intellectual property portfolio, including our licensed intellectual property; - negotiating favorable terms in any partnership, collaboration, licensing, or other arrangements that may be necessary to develop, manufacture, or commercialize our product candidates; and - attracting, hiring, and retaining qualified personnel.
+- successful and timely completion of preclinical and clinical development of current and any future product candidates; - timely receipt of marketing approvals from applicable regulatory authorities for current and any future product candidates for which we successfully complete clinical development; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - developing an efficient and scalable manufacturing process for current and any future product candidates, including establishing and maintaining commercially viable supply and manufacturing relationships with third parties to obtain finished products that are appropriately packaged for sale; - successful launch of commercial sales following any marketing approval, including the development of a commercial infrastructure, whether in-house or with one or more partners or collaborators; - a continued acceptable safety profile following any marketing approval; - commercial acceptance of current and any future product candidates as viable treatment options by patients, the medical community, and third-party payors; - addressing any competing technological and market developments; - identifying, assessing, acquiring, and developing new product candidates; - obtaining and maintaining patent protection, regulatory exclusivity, and other intellectual property-related protection, both in the United States and internationally; - enforcing and defending our rights in our intellectual property portfolio, including our licensed intellectual property; and - attracting, hiring, and retaining qualified personnel.

-We may never be successful in achieving our objectives and, even if we do, may never generate revenue that is significant or large enough to achieve profitability.
+We may never achieve our objectives and, even if we do, may never generate revenue that is significant or large enough to achieve profitability.
 If we do achieve profitability, we may not sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and remain profitable would decrease the value of our company and could impair our ability to maintain or further our research and development efforts, raise additional necessary capital, grow our business, and/or continue our operations.
+Our failure to become and remain profitable would decrease the value of our company and could impair our ability to maintain or further our research and development efforts, raise additional necessary capital, grow our business, or continue our operations.